Feng Sushi: Sustainability

 The company has policies relating to overfishing, animal welfare and organic aquaculture.

 Feng Sushi's stated position is to sell sushi made only from sustainably-sourced fish.
 The chain does not sell eel or blue fin tuna, further to the view that both species have been severely overfished.
 According to the International Seafood Sustainability Foundation (a global, non-profit partnership between the tuna industry, scientists, and the World Wide Fund for Nature), Indian Ocean yellowfin tuna, Pacific Ocean (eastern & western) bigeye tuna, and North Atlantic albacore tuna are all overfished.
-In April 2009, no stock of skipjack tuna (which makes up roughly 60 percent of all tuna fished worldwide) was considered to be overfished.
+In April 2009, no stock of skipjack tuna (which makes up roughly 60 per cent of all tuna fished worldwide) was considered to be overfished.
 Its yellowfin tuna dishes are pole and line caught and are reportedly the restaurant's only ingredient to be shipped in by air; scallop dishes are sourced by hand-diving and the firm's cooking oil is collected and made into biodiesel.
 The chain is a founding member of the Sustainable Restaurant Association.

 Bjerrum began sustainable sourcing after a visit to a Scottish salmon farm in 2001, where she was disturbed by the standard of animal welfare: